 To modify a reseller account, use the EditReseller script.
-For the list of services, with corresponding options and values, see the services and options table on page 47.
+For the list of services, with corresponding options and values, see the services and options table ("Using the Reseller Command Line Interface scripts" on page 51).
 On successful modification, the message, Reseller <reseller_name> successfully updated, is displayed.